 If you’re a student, you’re probably neck-deep in student loans.
 It doesn’t matter how bad it is, you need to write down the exact amount of debt piling up on you.
 Besides that, make a note of your net worth, taking into account every small thing you own and all of your savings.

 This might seem insignificant, but as you move forward to effective saving and investment options, a clear view of where you stand will be helpful.

 The third of the financial literacy tips for beginners is to lead a realistic lifestyle.

 Yes, we can’t possibly overstate the importance of this.
 Keep your lifestyle strictly according to your basic earnings.
 That doesn’t mean you shouldn’t have fun now and then, but don’t overdo it.
-Investing in luxuries such as eating out every day or partying every weekend while slowly eating up your savings amount isn’t a financially literate decision at all.
+Investing in luxuries such as eating out daily or partying every weekend while slowly eating up your savings isn’t a financially literate decision at all.

-As a simple rule of thumb, you just have to remember to live below your means.
+As a simple rule of thumb, you must remember to live below your means.
 In short, whatever you treat yourself to – make sure you do it well inside your salary limit.

 When we’re young, peer pressure and outward appearances matter to us a lot.
 Rather than showing yourself off as a person with branded clothing and luxury cars, make a smart, self-composed image for yourself.
 That will benefit you in the long run.

 4 – Create Separate Accounts for Checking and Savings